 - Line retrieve per crank: 20.8 inches

 Extra features: graphite body and rotor; on/off instant anti-reverse

 The Pflueger Trion Tri20x is a good, solid real.
-While it doesn’t have the most standout features out of the products on this list and might not beat our editor’s choice product on features alone, it has made our list due to being the best ultralight spinning reel on the market.
+While it doesn’t have the most standout features out of the products on this list and might not beat our editor’s choice product on features alone, it has made our list due to being one of the best ultralight spinning reels on the market.